Jexinte/P6-Snowtricks/readme.md

 MAILER_DSN="smtp://emailname@gmail.com:applicationpassword@smtp.gmail.com:587?verify_peer=false"
 ###< symfony/mailer ###
 ```
+Put your email and password application and everything should be running fine.

 WARNING : If you not add it you will not be able to register a user , ask a reset link etc...

 # Database & User

-Create a database called `snowtricks` and insert the `snowtricks.sql` file store in config folder in phpmyadmin
+Create a database called `snowtricks` in phpmyadmin and insert the `snowtricks.sql` file store in config folder

 # PHPMyAdmin && Composer Version